 In spiritual companionship, two friends come together for the primary purpose of engaging in meaningful spiritual conversations, focusing on the presence and activity of God in the directee’s life.
 In a word, spiritual companionship (direction) is co-discernment, with the spiritual companion holding space open for a friend, discerning together to “see what the Father is doing (John 5:19),” not just in that moment, but over the months and seasons of a person’s life.
 One author defines spiritual companionship (direction) as a wonderful way to “dust for the fingerprints of God” in your life.

-What are the tools of Spiritual Direction?
+What are the tools of Spiritual Companionship?

 - I feel like I’ve been at a plateau for a while.
 What new frontiers might God inviting me to explore?

 - I’ve heard of spiritual disciplines, but I really don’t know how to make sense of them for my life.